 - Which carpet fiber is the best?

-- The most common fibers used in carpet are Nylon and Polyester.
-For a long time Nylon was widely considered the superior fiber, but Polyester has come a long way in recent years.
-Nylon is know for being more durable and wearing better, but Polyester has a leg up in stain resistance.
+- The most common fibers used in carpeting are Nylon and Polyester.
+For a long time, Nylon was widely considered the superior fiber, but Polyester has come a long way in recent years.
+Nylon is known for being more durable and wearing better, but Polyester has a leg up in stain resistance.
 Polyester usually has a softer feel to it as well.
 It all comes down to the application in your home.
-If you have kids and animals doing hot laps through your home, a nylon may work better; if you want a plush step in your master bedroom, perhaps Polyester is the way to go.
+If you have kids and animals doing hot laps through your home, nylon may work better; if you want a plush step in your master bedroom, perhaps Polyester is the way to go.
 However, with how far technology has come both fibers create a superb carpet!